-The School's spending priorities are based on the need to provide the services outlined in this application for a projected maximum student enrollment of 600 students.
+Spending priorities are based on the need to provide the proposed services for a projected maximum student enrollment of up to 600 students in the second semester of the 4th and 5th years, resulting in a projected ADM of 465 in year 4 and 480 in year 5.
 The School anticipates that the following items will constitute the most significant expenditures:

 a.
-Personnel and Human Resources: Due to the mobility of the student population, the School expects to have fluctuating enrollment throughout the next five years with a maximum enrollment of 600 students.
+Personnel/Human Resources: Due to the mobility of the student population, the School expects to have fluctuating enrollment throughout the next five years with a maximum enrollment of up to 600 students.
 Based on historical data from similar existing charter schools, staffing will include both full and part-time staff to accommodate the population over a three session day.
-Based on the fluctuating enrollment and attendance, staffing will include up to 12 full-time equivalent core content teachers, reading and math specialists, an exceptional student teacher, a family support specialist, and a career coach.
-These costs with related taxes and benefits are expected to range between 46 and 53% of total revenues.
+Based on the fluctuating enrollment and attendance, staffing will include up to 12 full-time equivalent core content teachers, reading and math specialists, an exceptional student teacher, a part-time family support specialist, and a career coach.
+These costs with related taxes and benefits are expected to range between 47 and 51% of total revenues.
 ALS will provide a human resource department dedicated to attracting and retaining highly-qualified staff.

 - b.
-Curriculum and technology: ALS will provide the instructional program, curriculum, and related technology services to support personnel as they work with students to accelerate their learning in a technology-enhanced, mastery-based instructional program.
+Curriculum/technology: ALS will provide the instructional program, curriculum, and related technology services to support personnel as they work with students to accelerate their learning in a technology-enhanced, mastery-based instructional program.
 Instructional software and other technology costs are budgeted at approximately \$85 per student.
-Curriculum and technology costs are expected to range between 17 and 18% of total revenue. - c.
-Facility related costs: Facility lease costs are provided are based on a 15,000-17,000 square foot facility.
+Curriculum and technology costs are expected to range between 11 and 19% of total revenue. - c.
+Facility costs: Facility lease costs are provided are based on a 15,000 17,000 square foot facility.
 Other related costs such as janitorial, facilities management, and maintenance are also based on these facility estimates.
 Tenant improvement costs are the responsibility of the management company and are not included in these projections.
 These expenses are expected to range between 12 to 16% of total revenue. - d.
-Transportation Plan: School facilities will be strategically located near public transportation stops.
+Transportation: School facilities will be strategically located near public transportation stops.
 The School will offer free public transportation passes to all students commuting to the School.
 This budget assumes that approximately 50% of the students will use these public transportation passes at an approximate cost of \$25 per month. - e.
 Contracted Services: This amount represents the net fees paid to ALS after operating expenses under terms of the management contract.
-ALS expects no fees to be received in the first year of the contract and expects a net fee after expenses to be approximately 6 to 16% of state and local fee revenue in years 2-5 of the contract. - f.
-Other Administrative Expenses: These expenses include insurance, board expense, accounting, and other miscellaneous administrative expenses.
-In addition, a surety bond has been budgeted and will be purchased in the amount of \$50,000 in accordance with G.S.
-115C-238.29H.
+ALS expects no fees to be received in the first year of the contract and expects a net fee after expenses to be approximately 7 to 15% of state and local fee revenue in years 2-5 of the contract. - f.
+Other: These expenses include insurance, board expense, accounting, and other miscellaneous administrative expenses.
+In addition, a surety bond has been budgeted and will be purchased in the amount of \$50,000 in accordance with G.S.115C-238.29H.